669

 Service icon

-Forge component by Carlos Freitas
+Forge asset by Carlos Freitas

 Is there a way to use this component to force Excel to format a date column to a pattern of choice?
 EG the format of dates in the platform is dd-mm-yyyy but we would like resultant Excel column to be a date in the format dd/mm/yyyy